-Break-down each activity into individual costs associated with that activity.
+Break down each activity into individual costs associated with that activity.
 A group of all these individual costs associated with that activity is known as a cost pool.
 To explain it again, a cost pool is the group of all individual costs associated with an activity.
-For e.g., for an activity called processing, individual costs will be cutting costs, stitching costs, coloring costs, inspecting costs, etc. If we group all these four costs, we will get a cost pool called processing costs.
+E.g. for an activity called processing, individual costs will be cutting costs, stitching costs, coloring costs, inspecting costs, etc. If we group all these four costs, we will get a cost pool called processing costs.

 Identify cost drivers for each activity.
-A cost driver is a unit of activity which changes the costs associated with that activity.
-For e.g. for a cost pool like purchase costs, this unit can be the number of parts (sheets of cloth in our case of manufacturing clothes) purchased.
+A cost driver is a unit of activity that changes the costs associated with that activity.
+E.g., for a cost pool like purchase costs, this unit can be the number of parts (sheets of cloth in our case of manufacturing clothes) purchased.
 For a cost pool such as processing costs, man-hours usage can be the cost driver.

-This is how Activity Based Costing helps us to accurately determine which product deserves how much of the total costs incurred.
+This is how activity-based costing helps us to accurately determine which product deserves how much of the total costs incurred.
 This allocation helps us to find out the exact profitability of all the products.
-If the firm doesn’t know much does an individual product costs them, it might happen that out of the 3 products manufactured, 1 product is making losses and the company never comes to know about it because the company doesn’t know its cost.
+If the firm doesn’t know how much an individual product costs them, it might happen that out of the 3 products manufactured, 1 product is making losses, and the company never comes to know about it because the company doesn’t know its cost.

 Marginal Cost Accounting

 The marginal cost of a product is its variable cost.
-This cost includes items such as direct material costs, direct labor costs, etc. As the volume of production changes, these costs also change proportionately.
-Fixed costs, on the other hand, are costs which remain unchanged regardless of the volume of production.
+This cost includes items such as direct material costs, direct labor costs, and every such cost, which is variable, whether of direct or indirect nature.
+As the volume of production changes, these costs also change proportionately.
+On the other hand, fixed costs are costs that remain unchanged regardless of the volume of production.

 Lean accounting has some principles and processes that provide numerical feedback for manufacturers implementing lean manufacturing and lean inventory management practices.
 Traditional accounting system recognizes inventory as an asset even if the inventory sits on the shelf for a year and has holding costs associated with it.
-Lean accounting, however, takes into account that more than necessary inventory at a time is bad for the company and has costs associated with it in terms of holding costs, the opportunity cost of the cash blocked in inventory, etc. Lean accounting takes this into account and defines efficiency, not in terms of production in a month, rather, it defines efficiency in terms of how much time processing an order takes?1–5
+Lean accounting, however, considers that more than necessary inventory at a time is bad for the company and has costs associated with it in terms of holding costs, the opportunity cost of the cash blocked in inventory, etc. Lean accounting considers this and defines efficiency, not in terms of production in a month.
+Instead, it defines efficiency in terms of how much time processing an order takes.